swholmstead/Excavator/docs/assembly.md

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3738.JPEG" alt="Servo" width=600>
 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3739.JPEG" alt="Servo" width=600>

+Replace the cover and 4 screws on the 21g servo.
+Attach the single blade and screw to the servo.
+Try to get the blade to be vertical without moving servo.
+Otherwise, you will need to come back and recalibrate claw after power is on.

 <img src="https://github.com/swholmstead/Excavator/blob/main/pictures/IMG_3741.JPEG" alt="Servo" width=600>

 Position the slip ring in the center hole and attach the 21g Servo to the Claw Servo Holder with the included screws